Olympic station

 The station was originally named Tai Kok Tsui in proposals outlined by the government in the Airport Core Programme during the 1990s.
 In 1996, however, when Lee Lai-shan won the first ever Olympic gold medal of Hong Kong in windsurfing at the Atlanta 1996 Summer Olympics and two Hong Kong sportsmen, Cheung Yiu-cheung and Chiu Chung-lun, also won Gold medals in the Paralympic Games of the same year, the (then-under construction) station was renamed Olympic on 16 December 1996, paying tribute to those achievements of Hong Kong athletes.
-The station is decorated with the pictures of the 1996 Summer Olympics and is named after the Olympic Games.
+The station is decorated with pictures of the 1996 Summer Olympics and is named after the Olympic Games.